gavincarr/spoor/README.md

 Spoor is a micro-blogging micro-service for personal use.
 It provides a simple twitter-like post api, and a lightweight web interface, including atom feeds.
-You'd typically run it on some server you control - no root access is required, and all posts go into a sqlite database.
+You'd typically run it on some server you control - no root access is required; all posts go into a sqlite database.

 Spoor is intended as a personal micro-blogging hub - you post most/all of your stuff to it, some of which is intended only for particular